Libraries - computers and internet

 Time limits and charges

-Subject to availability, users are allowed a maximum of two hours per day in total.
+Subject to availability, users are allowed a maximum of 2 hours per day in total.
 This can be staggered throughout the day or could be used in one sitting.
 Furthermore, a user can begin their session in one Bracknell Forest library and continue it in another library.
 The maximum time is two hours per day, not two hours per library.

 You can book a computer in advance: